jeffreykegler/hoonlint/misc/whitespace.md

 All aligned jogs in a jogging should be indented to the same column.
 This column is called the **jogging body column** of the jogging.
-A jog body which is a aligned at the jog body column is said to be **jogging-body-aligned**.
+A jog body which is aligned at the jog body column is said to be **jogging-body-aligned**.
 A jog whose jog body is jogging-body-aligned is also said to be **jogging-body-aligned**.

 Jogs are either kingside or queenside.
+The column location
-A kingside jog should have an indentation 1 stop greater than the base column of its jogging hoon.
+of a kingside jog should be 1 stop greater than the base column location of its jogging hoon.
+The column location
-A queenside jog should have an indentation 2 stops greater than the base column of its jogging hoon.
+of a queenside jog should be 2 stops greater than the base column location of its jogging hoon.
-The base column of a jogging hoon is described below, in the description for the different kinds of jogging hoon.
+The base column location of a jogging hoon was described above, in the description for the different kinds of jogging hoon.

 A multi-line kingside jog may either be pseudo-joined or split.
-A multi-line kingside jog must be a split jog.
 A jog is **pseudo-joined**

-* if and only every line of it, except the body line, has a comment at the column where the properly aligned body of a ragged jog would start; or
+* if and only every line of it, except the body line, has a comment at the column location where the properly aligned body of a ragged jog would start; or

-* if and only every line of it, except the body line, has a comment at the column where the properly aligned body of a jogging-body-aligned jog would start.
+* if and only every line of it, except the body line, has a comment at the column location where the properly aligned body of a jogging-body-aligned jog would start.

 Note that this implies that the line containing the head of the